2019 Jeep Grand Cherokee Trim Levels with Comparisons & Configurations.

 Drivers seeking the maximum level of luxury should go for the Summit trim.
 It adds a noise-reducing windshield, a self-parking system, and upgraded leather upholstery with Berber floor mats.
 The Summit trim’s 19-speaker Harman Kardon sound system is among the best in the business.
 A dual-screen entertainment system for your rear passengers is optional.
 Most importantly, you’ll benefit from a suite of advanced safety technologies.
 Some of the standard driving aids include automatic emergency braking, lane departure alert, and adaptive cruise control.

-Compare the 2019 Grand Cherokee Summit vs SRT Trim Levels.
+Compare the 2019 Grand Cherokee Summit vs SRT Trims.
 What is the difference?

 Jeep designed the SRT trim for the drivers who demand more performance on the street.
 It comes equipped with a larger 6.4L V8, which develops a stimulating 475 horsepower.
 The extra power enables the SRT trim to post a speedy 0-60 time of 4.5 seconds.
 While a specialized AWD system helps put the power to the pavement, adaptive sports-tuned suspension dampers promote sharper handling.
 Bigger brakes give you the maximum stopping power.
 When stepping up to the race-bred SRT model from the Summit trim, you’ll have to pay an extra $24,000.